jordanrule/bootstrap-model-streaming/README.md

 Finished Training
 ```

 We have significantly improved on our RMSE, which is a demonstration of how utilizing SOTA models can improve on model accuracy.
-We may want to take additional steps to ensure the RMSE numbers are comparable such as ensuring our train/test methodology is entirely consistent, but this model is fine as a prototype.
+Utilizing an even more advanced model such as a [transformer](https://arxiv.org/pdf/2001.08317.pdf) is left an exercise for the reader.
 The next step is to deploy our model in a reproducible manner for online inference.

 ## Deploy